 What are the symptoms of altitude sickness?

-Altitude sickness can affect your lungs, in which case it is sometimes known as high altitude pulmonary edema or HAPE.
+Altitude sickness can affect your lungs, in which case it is sometimes known as high altitude pulmonary oedema or HAPE.
 People with HAPE can feel short of breath and have a cough and a racing heart.
 In extreme cases, their lips turn blue.

-Altitude sickness can also cause your brain to swell with fluid, which is sometimes known as high altitude cerebral edema or HACE.
+Altitude sickness can also cause your brain to swell with fluid, which is sometimes known as high altitude cerebral oedema or HACE.
 People with HACE can feel confused and irritable and behave in an erratic way.

 Altitude sickness can be worse at night and can last for days, even if you stay at the same altitude.